-Voice over Internet Protocol differs from Plain Old Telephone Service (POTS) in the way that it transmits information.
-POTS uses a single copper line which gets connected from user to user for the duration of the call.
-As long as that call is in progress, nobody else can use that stretch of wire.
-Essentially, if you are on a call from Vancouver to Toronto you are using a four thousand kilometre piece of copper for the duration of the call.
-No wonder long distance is so expensive.
+VoIP differs from Plain Old Telephone Service (POTS) in the way that it transmits information.
+POTS uses a single copper line which gets connected from user to user for the entirety of the call.
+For the duration of the call, other users will be unable to use that stretch of wire, hence the remarkably high costs of long-distance calls.

 VoIP takes a much more efficient approach when it comes to transferring data.
-Instead of tying up a line continuously, it only sends out information when there is information to be sent.
+Instead of using a line indefinitely, it only sends out information when it needs to.
 If nobody is speaking then the line is not used.
-A VoIP phone will sample your voice as you speak many thousands of times per second, and then package these samples into packets and send them to their destination to be reassembled.
-The benefit to this is that it allows many packets from different calls to travel along the same lines, in turn reducing the cost of infrastructure for both you and your provider.
+A VoIP phone will sample your voice as you speak, and then package these samples into packets and send them to their destination to be reassembled.
+The benefit is that it allows many packets from different calls to travel along the same lines, in turn reducing the cost of infrastructure for both you and your provider.

-Teamwork in any organization is driven by strategic collaboration, which means that efficient communication is a must.
-At Datamax, we will help you to analyze your situation and figure out the ideal solution for both you and your business.
+Teamwork in any organization is driven by strategic collaboration, that which requires efficient communication.
+At Datamax, we will help you analyze your situation and find the ideal solution for both you and your business.